 Above: Carradine as caretaker Edgar Price in House of Seven Corpses 1973 with John Ireland and Faith Domergue.

-Carradine comes across like he knows more than he’s telling about the ill-famed Beal family and confronts Ireland at every turn.
+Carradine comes across as someone who knows more than he's telling about the ill-famed Beal family and confronts Ireland at every turn.

 “The story of the Beal family is more bizarre than anything you can dream up!"
 Carradine says sardonically.

-In the end, the entire crew meets a terrible end, including Domergue’s cat, for those of you cat lovers it’s a heads up if you’re like me and can’t stomach animal cruelty in film.
+In the end, the entire crew meets a terrible end, including Domergue's cat.
+For those of you cat lovers, this is a heads-up if you're like me and can't stomach animal cruelty in film.

-Later Carradine earnestly tries to convince Ireland that they’re all in danger, but he brushes him off.
-Dressed in work clothes, a dark mustache, and a short white beard, bony Carradine lends to the picture an extra element of bleakness and doom.
+Later, Carradine earnestly tries to convince Ireland that they're all in danger, but he brushes him off.
+Dressed in work clothes, a dark mustache, and a short white beard, the bony Carradine lends the picture an extra element of bleakness and doom.

-Then Carradine co-starred in the art house, allegorical horror film Moonchild alongside Victor Buono.
-Set in 1920 a traveling art student is lured to a desolate castle hotel with a band of oddballs.
+Then, Carradine co-starred in the art-house allegorical horror film Moonchild alongside Victor Buono.
+Set in 1920, the film follows a traveling art student who is lured to a desolate castle hotel with a band of oddballs.

 Moonchild 1972 starring Victor Buono as one of the strange inhabitants.

-Carradine has a cameo as the prickly publisher Llewellyn Crossbinder who owns the newspaper.
-“This isn’t fun town USA, this is Seattle!”
+Carradine has a cameo as the prickly publisher, Llewellyn Crossbinder, who owns the newspaper.
+"This isn't a fun town, USA; this is Seattle!"

 Also in 1973 in Crown International's exploitation film Superchick, he played Igor Smith, a pervert who enjoys being beaten and bound.

 A blend of soft-core porn and kung fu exploitation sub-genre Superchick 1973 stars Joyce Jillson as free-spirited Tara B. True a mild-mannered airline stewardess who wears a god-awful brunette wig and ill-fitting uniform to keep the wolves away.
-But when she sheds her disguise she becomes a black belt, blonde goddess, and sunny dispositioned ‘Superchick’ who satisfies all different brands of men in every city she flies by and fights crime.
-Carradine plays a former low-budget horror movie star who places an ad in an underground newspaper, catching the eye of Jillson she arrives at his gated mansion.
-But he hasn’t exactly been honest about his identity not looking anything like how he described himself in the ad. “handsome, mature, the ultimate in unlimited experiences.”
+But when she sheds her disguise, she becomes a black belt, blonde goddess, and sunny dispositioned "˜Superchick' who satisfies all different brands of men in every city she flies by and fights crime.
+Carradine plays a former low-budget horror movie star who places an ad in an underground newspaper, catching the eye of Jillson when she arrives at his gated mansion.
+But he hasn't exactly been honest about his identity, not looking anything like how he described himself in the ad. "handsome, mature, the ultimate in unlimited experiences."

 Above two images: Terror in the Wax Museum.

 Dupree loves his wax friends but needs the money.
-Carradine, frustrating the impatient Crawford takes him on a tour of the museum proudly showing off his Marie Antoinette, Lizzie Borden, etc but the surly Crawford persists in talking business.
+Carradine, frustrated by the impatient Crawford, takes him on a tour of the museum, proudly showing off his Marie Antoinette, Lizzie Borden, etc., but the surly Crawford persists in talking business.

 He continued his stage work touring Florida in Tobacco Road with his son Keith.